 Broome County Executive Jason Garnar on Southern Tier Close Up

-Southern Tier Close Up is heard Sunday at 6 a.m. on 99.1 The Whale.
+Southern Tier Close Up airs Sundays at 6 a.m. on 99.1 The Whale.